1 hour: $180

 Dr. Ashli Hayes

 Dr. Ashli Hayes is a clinical psychologist who obtained her PsyD from Memorial University in 2017.
 She uses a client-centred approach to therapy, in which the treatment approach is tailored to each client’s needs and preferences.
 She uses an integrative approach, drawing mainly on psychodynamic and emotion-focused therapies, integrating cognitive behaviour therapy (CBT), dialectical behaviour therapy (DBT) and acceptance and commitment therapy (ACT) interventions as needed.
 Dr. Hayes works with individuals with diverse backgrounds and needs.
-Some of her main areas of focus include anxiety, mood, personality, gender, sexuality, adjustment, relationship and interpersonal difficulties, emotion regulation and childhood trauma, among others.
+Some of her main areas of focus include eating disorders, body image, anxiety, mood, personality, gender, sexuality, adjustment, relationship and interpersonal difficulties, emotion regulation and childhood trauma, among others.

 A Psychologist can help if you are: